feldera/feldera/docs/connectors/sources/datagen.md

 * `strategy` - The strategy to use for generating values.
 The following strategies are available:
-    * `increment` - (default) Generate an incrementing sequence of values for the given type where each value is greater than the previous one (wrapping around once reaching the limit of numeric types).
+    * `increment` - (default) Generate an incrementing sequence of values for the given type where each value is greater than the previous one (wrapping around once reaching the limit of numeric types or the limits specified by `range`).
+The step size is determined by the type but can be adjusted with the `scale` parameter:
+        * For integer and string types, the increment is 1.
+        * For floating point types, the increment is 1.0.
+        * For time and timestamp types, the increment is 1 millisecond.
+        * For date types, the increment is 1 day.
     * `uniform` - Generate random values from a uniform distribution.
     * `zipf` - Generate random values from a Zipf distribution.
 The exponent of the distribution can be set with the `e` parameter.